Internet shutdowns in particular have been one strategy that we’ve seen repeatedly over the past year.

-Total shutdowns are rarer because the economic cost of keeping people from doing business on the internet could quickly run into hundreds of millions of dollars.
+Total shutdowns are rarer, because the economic cost of keeping people from doing business on the internet could run into hundreds of millions of dollars.

 Where are these shutdowns happening, and why?

-Partial shutdowns are happening with greater frequency in Asia as well as East and Central Africa.
+Partial shutdowns are happening with greater frequency in countries in Asia and East & Central Africa.

 What are the consequences of internet shutdowns?

-By diminishing the freedoms of internet users, governments are stifling their countries’ growth.
+By diminishing internet freedoms, governments are stifling economic growth.

-These lockdowns also infringe on the fundamental right to internet access, which the UN Human Rights Council adopted by resolution in 2016.
-By closing down the web, countries risk inflaming public resentment toward their governments, which could, in turn, encourage those governments to tighten their grip on internet access, sending countries spiraling into digital authoritarian rule.
+Internet lockdowns also infringe on the fundamental right to internet access, which the UN Human Rights Council Resolution adopted in 2016.
+By blocking the web, countries risk increasing resentment towards the government, which could, in turn, encourage the government to further tighten its grip over internet access, sending countries spiraling into digital authoritarian rule.
 Some countries are already there.

 With the increasing frequency of internet blackouts around the world, users are forced to find ways to circumvent them.
-Though there’s not much you can do when the internet is cut off completely, here are a few ways to remain online if you get caught in a situation where your internet access is greatly restricted (such as with widespread censorship)—but still existent.
+Here are a few ways to remain online if you get caught in a situation where your internet access is greatly restricted (such as with widespread censorship)—but still existent.